vickcharles/vickcharles/README.md

 ### Hello 👋

 I’m currently colaborating at Coco's Web and Mobile interfaces and ⛓️ exploring Blockchain, with a huge interest in Smart Contracts.
-Fan of Flutter, ReactJs, VueJs, Ethereum
+Fan of Ethereum, Flutter, ReactJs, VueJs